-Understanding why do babies cry?
+Understanding why do babies cry so much?

 Your baby’s cries all have a purpose.
 This is their only way at this time to communicate with you that they need you.
-Dr. Sears deciphers why do babies cry and what they mean.
+Dr. Sears deciphers why babies cry and what they mean.

 The basic answer to why do babies cry is that it is an automatic reaction.
 A perfect signal is automatic.
-A newborn cries by reflex.
+Newborns cry by reflex.
 The infant senses a need, which triggers a sudden inspiration of air followed by a forceful expelling of that air through vocal cords, which vibrate to produce the sound we call a cry.
 In the early months, the tiny infant does not think, “What kind of cry will get me fed?”
 He just automatically cries.
 Also, the cry is easily generated.
 Once his lungs are full of air, the infant can initiate crying with very little effort.

 You Are Supposed to Notice